BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 ### Extract archive

-Copy the files contained in this archive to a subdirectory (name it as you like) in your **Program Files** location.
-The directory should not have any special write access restrictions since the binary creates a configuration file for each application it is loaded from (see [Configuration](#configuration) section below).
+Copy the files contained in this archive to a subdirectory (name it as you like) within the **Program Files** location of your Windows installation.
+The directory must not have any write access restrictions since the binary creates a configuration file for each application it is loaded from (see [Configuration](#configuration) section below).
+The easiest way to grant access is to open folder properties and setting 'full access' for 'Users' in the security tab.

 ### Execute install script